abdusco/abdus.dev/src/posts/monitor-clipboard/monitor-clipboard.md

 ## Using **dumpclip**: polling for changes

 Before I could navigate around Win32 APIs easily, I used higher level APIs provided in C# to listen to the clipboard.
-On that end, I created a mini utility called [**dumpclip**][dumpclip] that prints clipboard contents to console as JSON or streams clipboard updates.
+On that end, I created a mini utility called [**dumpclip**][dumpclip] that prints the clipboard content to console as JSON or streams clipboard updates.

-The first version of **dumpclip** had a single function: dumping clipboard contents to console as JSON.
+The first version of **dumpclip** had a single function: dumping the clipboard content to console as JSON.

 ```powershell
 > dumpclip.v1.exe